DreamHollow/CMakeEasy/README.md

 Please use the "master" branch if you only need to generate a configuration file for applications only.

+The "visual" branch has been created and will feature a fully GUI supported version of CMakeEasy using the SFML library.

 IMPORTANT NOTICE
 ----------------